Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 Create and list 3DS entries.
 3D Secure is a way to authenticate and protect transactions.
 Typically, it's only possible to protect the initial transaction in a subscription with 3D Secure.

-The merchant chooses whether or not to use 3D secure, and this is usually done via an iframe on the merchant’s site.
+The merchant chooses whether or not to use 3D secure, and this is usually done via an iframe on the merchantâs site.
 This allows the merchant to shift liability from themselves to the issuing bank in some cases.
 3D Secure requires cardholder interaction to be completed.

 !!! info ""
     See the [**Three D Secure resource**][33] for detailed method information.